MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Parameters.md

                          Framework type.
 ```

-When a parameter is "True (by Value)", Windows PowerShell tries to associate
+When a parameter is "True (by Value)", PowerShell tries to associate
 any piped values with that parameter before it tries other methods to
 interpret the command.